Sellfy Review 2023: How Easy Is It To Create an Online Store?

 Tax settings can be found by clicking on Store settings > Tax settings.
-Basically, Sellfy automatically calculates tax, however, it isn't possible to manually create different tax regions, as is the case with most other ecommerce platforms.
+Sellfy automatically calculates tax, however, it isn't possible to manually create different tax regions, as you can with most other ecommerce platforms.
 As something of a trade-off, you can choose whether to show before-tax or after-tax prices to your customers, and whether or not to tax delivery.

-Orders can be found in the Orders submenu.
-All of the purchases customers have made from your store are listed here, with the ability to sort them by the date when they were made, as well as search through them on the basis of their email address or individual items.
-For each order, you're also shown the delivery date, the product, the email address of the buyer, the order status, and the total price.
+Orders are listed in the Orders submenu.
+All of the purchases customers have made from your store are reflected here, with the ability to sort them by the date when they were made, or to search for an email address or particular item.
+For each order, you're also shown the delivery date, the product, the buyer's email address, its status, and the total price.

 By clicking on an order, you'll be given additional information.
-This includes a timeline of when the order was made as well as any changes or updates that have occurred since then.
-For digital products, it's possible to re-send emails containing download links if customers have requested them.
+This includes a timeline of when the order was placed as well as any changes or updates that have occurred since then.
+For digital products, it's possible to re-send emails containing download links if customers request them.
 For physical orders, you'll be able to view the customer's email address.

 Each order is marked in the relevant submenu.

 English comes pre-installed as Sellfy's store language.
 To create a store in another language, you'll need to change the main language.
 Simply go to Store Settings > General Settings and set the Store Language.
-All ready-made/default texts will be automatically translated, while any content which you've added in English, will have to be translated manually into the localization's language.
+All ready-made/default texts will be automatically translated, while any content which you've added in English, will have to be translated manually.

-You can also set the language to Automatic which changes it based on the language used by your site's visitors.
+You can also set the language to Automatic which changes it based on a shopper's location.

 Even though Sellfy's dashboard is set to English by default, it's possible to change your store's language.

-Unfortunately, Sellfy doesn't offer the ability to integrate additional sales channels like Facebook Shop or Amazon.
+Unfortunately, Sellfy doesn't offer the ability to integrate additional sales channels like Facebook Shops or Amazon.

-Another complaint, albeit much smaller, is that the payment options with Sellfy are a bit more limited than those of other providers.
-In the plusses column is definitely the service's support for multiple language localizations.
+Another complaint, albeit much smaller, is that Sellfy's payment options are more limited than those of other providers.
+At the same time, we have to commend its support for multi-lingual websites.

 Marketing & Analytics